 Faux Affably Evil: He becomes chillingly polite when about to do something like murdering his own henchmen or preparing to feed children to deranged grasshoppers.

-Freudian Excuse: Averted ruthlessly.
+Freudian Excuse: Averted.
 Unlike other Pixar villains, Hopper has no known "reason" behind his twisted acts.
 He's just a bully, plain and simple.
 All in all, he's competing with Lotso from Toy Story 3 for Pixar's most evil villain.

-Genius Bruiser: He can easily beat down most anybody else in the film, but he's still hardly dumb.
-He knows that if all the ants stood up the grasshoppers that since they're far more numerous, the ants would easily push them away.
-And indeed does happen, they just needed a push.
+Genius Bruiser: He can easily beat down most anybody else in the film, and he's hardly dumb; he knows that if all the ants stood up to the grasshoppers, since they're far more numerous, the ants would easily push them away.
+And indeed it does happen, they just needed a push.

 Affably Evil: Nice and friendly, even trying to tell funny stories to ants he's menacing.
 He even gives them a friendly warning during the second raid, having himself made Hopper angry one too many times:

 "Do as he says; you don't want to make him mad.
 Believe me!"

 He's responsible for the ants finding out the circus bugs aren't warriors, costing Flik his newly earned good name.
 He suddenly shows up demanding that his circus bugs return to work for him.
 This in turn causes the ants to give up on rebelling against Hopper, almost resulting in the villain's victory.